Former President Barack Obama Speaks at John McCain's Memorial

-Former President Barack Obama Pays Tribute to John McCain at Memorial Service
+Former President Barack Obama Pays Powerful Tribute to John McCain at Memorial Service

 Barack Obama gave a touching farewell to John McCain on Saturday.